Deploying Cloudflare Workers for Dynamic Request Routing

 npm install -g wrangler

 Write the Worker script to parse incoming requests, apply conditional routing rules, and forward traffic to designated origins.
-This step directly implements the Cloudflare Workers Routing patterns required for production-grade traffic steering.
+This step directly implements the Cloudflare Workers Routing patterns required for production traffic steering.
+Use the modern module syntax (export default { async fetch() }) — the legacy addEventListener('fetch') style is deprecated and lacks clean access to env bindings.

 export default {